Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

+We conducted the analysis on an ensemble of temperature readings at 4:00 (night) and 14:00 (day) over 31 days.
+We computed SampEn$_{G}$ as a function of tolerance $r$, and report the mean and standard deviation across the 31 observations.

 As shown in Fig.~\ref{fig:temp_res}, daytime (2PM) consistently yields higher mean SampEn$_G$ entropy values than nighttime (4AM) across a wide range of $r$ values.
 The findings align with physical expectations: daytime temperatures exhibit more complex patterns due to interactions among solar radiation, atmospheric, and geographic dynamics; while nighttime temperatures tend to exhibit more stable and regular patterns in the absence of solar activity.
-It is noteworthy that the range where the two curves are well-separated is $0.17-0.27$, coherent with typical choices in classical SampEn \cite{sampen_typical_param}.
 These results demonstrate the capability of SampEn$_{G}$ to discriminate between different dynamical regimes on a real spatially distributed weather-station network.
+It is noteworthy that the range where the two curves are well-separated is $0.15-0.22$, coherent with typical choices in classical SampEn \cite{sampen_typical_param}.